 Teirab, Emmer’s candidate in the state’s most competitive House race, lost to Craig despite his support.

-And though it was a near impossible task to begin with (since Republicans have not pulled off a presidential win in Minnesota in more than five decades), Emmer wasn’t able to secure a victory for Trump after he was enlisted as his state chair.
+And though it was a near-impossible task to begin with (since Republicans have not pulled off a presidential win in Minnesota in more than five decades), Emmer wasn’t able to secure a victory for Trump after he was enlisted as his state campaign chair.

 Harris defeated Trump Tuesday night by more than four points in Minnesota.
-However, that margin was closer than it was when he lost to Biden in 2020 by more than seven points here.
+However, that margin in the state was closer than it was when he lost to Biden in 2020 by more than seven points.

 Klobuchar wins but by smallest margin to date

-Democratic U.S. Sen. Amy Klobuchar pulled off her fourth six-year term against controversial Republican ex-NBA player Royce White.
+Democratic U.S. Sen. Amy Klobuchar pulled off her fourth six-year term against Republican Royce White.

-The state’s senior senator beat him by more than 15 points, but it was the smallest margin she’s received in her Senate campaigns.
+The state’s senior senator beat the former NBA player by more than 15 points — and outperformed the Harris-Walz ticket in the state by five points — but it was the smallest margin she’s received in her Senate campaigns.

 She beat GOP Jim Newberger by more than 24 points during her last run in 2018, Republican Kurt Bills by more than 34 points in 2012 and Republican Mark Kennedy by more than 20 points during her first run in 2006.